A Diamond Heist and More Thrilling Diamond Moments from Cannes Film Festival

 Yes, Cannes Film Festival celebrates triumphs in filmmaking but, really, we’re here for the red carpet diamonds.
-From Kate Moss’s antique diamond earrings in 1997 to Elizabeth Taylor’s famous 1957 tiara, the glamorous moments are truly unforgettable.
+From Kate Moss’s antique diamond earrings in 1997 to Elizabeth Taylor’s famous 1957 tiara, the glamorous moments are truly unforgettable, and so are the diamond heists.

 Ahead, relive the highs and lows of Cannes, from the thrilling and scandalous to the glitz and glamorous.